 Vasectomy procedures use three main techniques…

 Traditional Vasectomy…this procedure has been around since the early 1950’s and uses either a scalpel or sharp forceps to access the vas tubes.
 These tubes are cut, removed and then either burnt, tied or stapled to seal the tubes.
 This technique takes around ten minutes to perform.
-There is a higher risk of developing post-operation problems such as post vasectomy congestion pain syndrome which can cause chronic scrotal pain and sensitivity.
+There is a higher risk of developing post-operation problems such as post-vasectomy congestion pain syndrome which can cause chronic scrotal pain and sensitivity.

 No Scalpel Vasectomy/ “Quick Snip vasectomy”…this technique focuses on how the vas tubes are accessed once the skin is opened using sharp forceps to tear the skin apart.
 This is a quick vasectomy procedure and is often done in 10-15 minutes and uses a single incision to access both sides of the scrotum.

 Open-ended Vasectomy… this procedure involves two incisions to access the vas tube, carefully placed to optimise the position of the vasectomy on both sides.
 The vas is then cut and the tube leading to the testicles is left open and unsealed.
 The tubes are separated by layers of tissue and the tissues reconstructed within the scrotum by fine suturing.
-After this procedure the sperm will continue to be produced but the fluid will travel from the testicles, up the vas deferens to be reabsorbed into the body under the skin.
+After this procedure, the sperm will continue to be produced but the fluid will travel from the testicles, up the vas deferens to be reabsorbed into the body under the skin.
 This technique is much more natural than tying off the vas deferens.
-This enables a safety valve release of sperm that eventually slows and closes however is not sudden and the cascade of inflammation in the important microtubels can be avoided.
+This enables a safety valve release of sperm that eventually slows and closes, however, is not sudden and the cascade of inflammation in the important microtubes can be avoided.
 The advantages are:

 - Sperm will not build up or clog in the epididymal tubules.
 The remaining sperm will be reabsorbed into the body under the skin

-- There is a lower risk of inflammation, blow outs or scarring in the epididymal tubules
+- There is a lower risk of inflammation, blowouts or scarring in the epididymal tubules

 - Lowers the risk of post-operative congestion pain